-Figure 9a indicates that a weaker eastward extension of the trough over the mid-troposphere North Pacific is associated with a too-strong downwelling than that observed in the subtropical Western Pacific (r=0.87).
-Over the Eastern Pacific, enhanced descending motion is positively correlated with a stronger ridge over Western North America (figure 9b, r=0.88).
-Similarly, downwelling near the Caribbean is associated with a North Atlantic ridge (r=0.78).
+Figure 9a indicates that a shallower trough over the mid-troposphere Northwest Pacific is associated with a weaker downwelling than that observed in the subtropical Western Pacific (r=-0.58).
+Over the Eastern Pacific, enhanced descending motion is

+285 positively correlated with a stronger ridge over Western North America (r=0.56).
+Similarly, too-weak vertical motions near the Caribbean, are associated with Northwestern Atlantic ridge (r=0.66).
 In general, figure 9 shows that biases over lower latitudes have a direct impact on the simulated SWs in the extratropics.